 Electric cars are becoming mainstream with more and more automakers making plans to produce EVs.
 Tesla’s most unique feature may no longer be that it’s an electric car (although it is a very good electric car) but it may be its autonomous features which currently have no equal comparison.

 Tesla’s autonomous features are split between two options, Autopilot and Full Self-Driving.
-While Autopilot used to be an option, it is now included on all new Tesla’s that you can purchase through the configurator.
-It is not however included with the regular Standard Range (non-plus) Model 3.
+While Autopilot used to be an option, it is now included on all new Tesla’s free of charge.

 Autopilot in its current form is an advanced adaptive cruise control system that can steer your car to keep it in its designated lane.
 It will slow down and speed up with traffic with no input needed from the driver.
 Before anyone asks, no, the Tesla does not drive itself (yet), it still requires constant supervision from the driver and will flash and beep at you to make sure that you are paying attention and keeping at least one hand on the wheel.
 It’s a great feature for both long road trips and bumper to bumper traffic.
 However, this is the full extent of the Autopilot system, you will not be entitled to any additional features, should they come.
 Tesla Autopilot is simply cruise control of the future, something we are seeing other manufacturers jump on board with.